watertap-org/watertap/docs/technical_reference/unit_models/electrolyzer.rst

 Introduction
 ------------
-This model was primary motivated by the chlor-alkali membrane electrolysis process, a conventional electrolyzer unit for the production of chlorine gas and hydroxide (Bommaraju, 2015) (Kent, 2007).
-The model has been demonstrated for the chlor-alkali configuration in the electrolyzer testing file and may be generalizable to other electrolysis processes, but had not been validated for generalized simulation.
+This model was primarily motivated to simulate the chlor-alkali membrane electrolysis process, a conventional electrolyzer for the production of chlorine gas and hydroxide (Bommaraju, 2015) (Kent, 2007).
+The model has been demonstrated for the chlor-alkali configuration in the electrolyzer testing file and may be generalizable to other electrolysis mechanisms, but has not been validated for generalized processes.

 Given a membrane electrolyzer, the catholyte and anolyte are separated by an ion exchange membrane.
 This provides two distinct control volumes to perform model calculations.
-The basis for determining electrolyzer performance is considering the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
+The basis for determining electrolyzer performance is accounting for the Faradaic conversion of species with respect to the electrolysis reactions at the cathode and anode.
 Faradaic conversion considers equating the supplied electrical current to the amount of electrons available for electrochemical reaction by Faraday's law.
-The fundamental calculation of Faradaic conversion is described in "electrons passed between anode and cathode contributing to reactions" found in the :ref:`Equations <electrolyzer_equations>`.
+The calculation of Faradaic conversion is described in "electrons passed between anode and cathode contributing to reactions" found in the :ref:`Equations <electrolyzer_equations>`.

 Degrees of Freedom
 ------------------
-In the fundamental calculations of the electrolyzer unit model, there are 4 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
-In typical design cases the following 4 variables are fixed:
+For a given electrolyzer design, there are 8 degrees of freedom in addition to the inlet state variables (i.e., temperature, pressure, component flowrates) that should be fixed for the model to be fully specified.
+In typical design cases the following 8 variables are fixed:

+   * membrane current density, :math:`i_{mem}`
+   * anode current density, :math:`i_{ano}`
+   * anode overpotential, :math:`\eta_{ano}`
+   * cathode current density, :math:`i_{cat}`
+   * cathode overpotential, :math:`\eta_{cat}`
    * current, :math:`I`
-   * current density, :math:`J`
-   * current efficiency, :math:`\eta_{current}`
+   * current efficiency, :math:`\theta_{current}`
-   * voltage efficiency, :math:`\eta_{voltage}`
+   * voltage efficiency, :math:`\theta_{voltage}` _or_ resistance, :math:`R`

-Additionally, the electrolysis reactions at the anode and cathode must be specified.
+Additionally, the electrolysis reactions at the anode and cathode must be specified with stoichiometry and electrochemical potential (Phillips, 2017).
 By default, the following stoichiometric variables will be fixed to 0 when the electrolyzer model block is constructed.
-Therefore, only the nonzero stoichiometry must be specified.
+Therefore, only the nonzero stoichiometry must be additionally specified.
 As an example for the chlor-alkali process, the following reactions occur with sodium ions permeating from the anolyte to catholyte.
 The stoichiometry is normalized to 1 mole of electrons as intended in the model framework.

 Anode:

     .. math::

-        & Cl^- \to {\small\frac{1}{2}} Cl_2 + e^- \\\\
+        & Cl^-\to{\small\frac{1}{2}}Cl_2+e^-\hspace{4em}E=1.21V \\\\

 Cathode:

     .. math::

-        & H_2O + e^- \to {\small\frac{1}{2}} H_2 + OH^- \\\\
+        & H_2O+e^-\to{\small\frac{1}{2}}H_2+OH^-\hspace{4em}E=-0.99V \\\\

 The following variables should then be fixed: